 “We Are Water MN”: Program Description

-Partnership: A partnership of six statewide organizations, “We Are Water MN” tells Minnesota’s water stories, bringing together personal narratives, historical content, and scientific information.
-Each of the partners – the Minnesota Humanities Center, the Minnesota Pollution Control Agency, the Minnesota Historical Society, and the Minnesota Departments of Agriculture, Health, and Natural Resources – brings a different approach that strengthens Minnesotans’ relationships with and responsibilities to water.
+Partnership: A partnership of seven statewide organizations, “We Are Water MN” tells Minnesota’s water stories, bringing together personal narratives, historical content, and scientific information.
+Each of the partners – the Minnesota Humanities Center, the Minnesota Pollution Control Agency, the Minnesota Historical Society, the Minnesota Departments of Agriculture, Health, and Natural Resources, and the University of Minnesota Extension – brings a different approach that strengthens Minnesotans’ relationships with and responsibilities to water.

 Cohort: We work with host communities who see “We Are Water MN” as aligning with their own work.
 We orient them to the program as a cohort, hold monthly capacity-building webinars, make site visits, facilitate goal-setting meetings in their communities, and measure the quantity and depth of relationships that they build during the partnership.
 Host communities center and learn from absented voices during their hosting period.